 Long Beach, California Population 2019

-Long Beach is a city located in California.
+Long Beach is a city located in the state of California.
 More specifically, it is located in Los Angeles County.
 Estimates in 2016 show that the population of Long Beach is 470,130.This makes it the 7th most populous city in the state of California, and it is the 39th most populous in the country.
 Long Beach is most known being the home of the Port of Long Beach, which is one of the largest ports in the world.

 Long Beach History

 The region that is now Long Beach has been inhabited for thousands of years.
 Spanish explorers arrived in the 16th century, and during this time the Tongva people resided in the area.
 The Tongva people relocated during the 19th century because of political issues, missionization, and death by diseases.
 The region was originally known as Rancho Los Cerritos and Rancho Los Alamitos.
 Rancho Los Cerritos was purchased by Jonathan Temple in the 1840s, using the land to build a cattle ranch.
 He later sold it in the 1860s to a group of men who had previously purchased land that would later become Irvine.
 In 1880, 4.000 acres of the land was sold to William Willmore, who subdivided it.
 His venture of creating a farm community was unsuccessful, and the land was purchased by the Long Beach Land and Water Company.